mandolyte/experiment-qwik/README.md

 8. Required a bit of work to make it work, such as adding a default export, tweaking the imports, etc.

 Notes:
-- The Parent component is the ancestor of the Child component
+- The `root.tsx` is where the context is intialized and thus is the ancestor of the child components.
+- *Important*: the main page must either reference the child components directly or via `Link`s to the child pages.
+Unless this is done, the data in the child components is copied from root on each render.
 - And is where the "useContextProvider" is used.
 - Very important: qwik Context **cannot** be used to pass functions around.
 In some of the react apps I have worked with we pass state and actions in the context, where actions are functions to set the state.
 So the functions needed to update the state will need to be made available in a different fashion.
 Here is the error:
 ```